 For a classic Calgary experience: Teatro

 Sitting in a gorgeous old bank building right across the street from Calgary’s Arts Commons theatre complex, Teatro is without a doubt one of the city’s most iconic places to celebrate a special occasion.
 With tall white columns, a gleaming bar, and a bustling open kitchen, the room itself is all class, but it’s the expertly prepared food and robust wine list that truly dazzles.
-Some of the best chefs in the city have worked in this kitchen, and current chef Daniel Pizarro is no exception, with his menu of Italian-inspired dishes such as octopus with fried polenta, duck with smoked baby vegetables, and Teatro’s legendary seafood lasagna.
+Some of the best chefs in the city have worked in this kitchen, and current chef Daniel Pizarro is no exception, with his menu of Italian-inspired dishes such as risotto with roasted mushroom, chicken with brown butter gnocchi, and Teatro’s legendary seafood lasagna.

 For vegetable-forward dining: Ten Foot Henry

 One of Calgary’s most consistently well-regarded restaurants, Ten Foot Henry isn’t a vegetarian restaurant, but it prides itself on having enough veg-based dishes to let vegetarians and meat eaters dine together in harmony.
 Sharing is the best course of action here (for those dining with others in their family or cohort, of course), as the restaurant specializes in small plates that are packed with flavour.
-Everything tastes good, but first-time customers shouldn’t miss out on the carrots with spicy harissa and candied pepitas, the tuna crudo with chimichurri, or the much-lauded butterscotch pudding with salted caramel and sponge toffee.
+Everything tastes good, but first-time customers shouldn’t miss out on the cauliflower with spicy gochujang, the tuna crudo with chimichurri, or the much-lauded butterscotch pudding with salted caramel and sponge toffee.

 For Italian food from the heart: Vero Bistro

 Vero Bistro isn’t the most famous restaurant in Calgary, but it definitely has one of the most loyal customer bases.
 Regulars flock to the small Kensington restaurant to enjoy food prepared by chef Jenny Chan, whose passion for Italian cuisine shines strong in all of her dishes.
-Her regular menu is full of Italian classics such as veal meatballs in Bolognese sauce, angel hair aglio e olio, and pork Milanese, but Chan is also known for her specials, including evolving creations available for pandemic take-out meals.
+Her regular menu is full of Italian classics such as veal meatballs in Bolognese sauce, bucatini cacio e pepe, and Broxburn Farms tomato bruschetta, but Chan is also known for her specials, including evolving creations available for take-out meals.